Govind2412/Govind2412/README.md

   </a>
 </p>

+I'm a Computer Science graduate who enjoys turning data and models into things that actually work — from real-time computer vision systems to NLP pipelines and, increasingly, Generative AI applications.
+I like understanding a problem end-to-end: from cleaning and preparing data, to building and evaluating a model, to getting it running somewhere real.

 ---

 ### 🚀 About Me

 - 🎓 B.Tech in Computer Science & Engineering, KTU (2021–2025)
-- ✅ **GATE 2026 Qualified** — Computer Science
+- ✅ **GATE 2026 Qualified** — Computer Science, with strong fundamentals in DSA, DBMS, OS, CN, and Compiler Design
-- 💼 Currently working as **AI Developer Intern @ Zecser Business LLP**, building ML/NLP pipelines on an AI-powered platform
+- 💼 Currently working as **AI Developer Intern @ Zecser Business LLP**, building and integrating ML/NLP pipelines on an AI-powered platform, with exposure to model deployment and CI/CD workflows
-- 🧠 Interested in **Generative AI, Retrieval-Augmented Generation (RAG), Agentic AI, LLMs, NLP, and Cloud Computing**
+- 🧠 Interested in **Generative AI, Retrieval-Augmented Generation (RAG), Agentic AI, LLMs, NLP, Data Science, and Cloud Computing**
 - 📚 Currently pursuing the **IBM Generative AI Engineering Professional Certificate** — covering LLMs, Prompt Engineering, and Fine-Tuning
+- 🎯 Completed a **Data Science, Machine Learning, Deep Learning & NLP Bootcamp**, covering preprocessing, feature engineering, and model building with Python, NumPy, Pandas, and Scikit-Learn
 - ⚡ Fun fact: I built an AI proctoring system that can catch you cheating in real time 👀

 ---